-With companies spending a massive amount on digital advertising every year, Bing ads vs Google ads battle is continued.
+With companies spending a massive amount on digital advertising every year, the Bing ads vs. Google ads battle continued.
 Businesses try to choose the best of these two big names.
 It is a difficult decision, however, to go with the best choice depending on one’s business needs and preferences.
-The blog aims to analyses the major pros and Cons of Google and Bing ads and helps you choose the right advertising platform for your business ads and increase advertising revenue.
+The blog aims to analyze the major pros and Cons of Google and Bing ads and help you choose the right advertising platform for your business ads and increase advertising revenue.

 When choosing any of these two platforms, there are a lot of factors that you need to consider.
 Those factors may include the features, performance, differences, and overall benefits of both Google Ads and Bing Ads.
 So, the blog entails the key points that need to be kept in mind when spending your advertising budget on any of the digital advertisement platforms.

-The key differences between Google Ads vs. Bing Ads
+The key differences between Google Ads and Bing Ads

 In the Google Ads vs. Bing Ads debate, some differences are critical to be aware of.
 Here are these.